Register office (United Kingdom): Scotland

-In 2011, the General Register Office for Scotland was merged to form the National Records of Scotland - a department of the devolved Scottish Government - with the position of registrar general for Scotland being held by the same individual as the keeper of the Records of Scotland.
+In 2011, the General Register Office for Scotland was merged to form the National Records of Scotland – a department of the devolved Scottish Government – with the position of registrar general for Scotland being held by the same individual as the keeper of the Records of Scotland.

 Northern Ireland

 The General Register Office in Belfast is responsible for local register offices in Northern Ireland.

 Ireland

 As part of the United Kingdom, all of Ireland's register offices were previously organised under a General Register Office in Dublin.

-In Ireland, legislation came into force in 1845 which provided for the registration of civil marriages and for the regulation of all non-Catholic marriages.
+In Ireland, legislation came into force in 1845 that provided for the registration of civil marriages and for the regulation of all non-Catholic marriages.
 Roman Catholic marriages were reported to the relevant superintendent registrar.

 In the Republic of Ireland, a General Register Office exists as a central repository for records relating to births, stillbirths, adoptions, marriages, civil partnerships and deaths.
 Local registration takes place in HSE Civil Registration Services across the country.